Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Statistical Theory

 Given a candidate regression function $f(\bx)=\sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{N}_t} r_j^t(\bx)\,w_j^t$, we write $\|w(f)\|$ for the Euclidean norm of the coefficient vector, i.e., $\|w(f)\|^2=\sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{N}_t} (w_j^t)^2$.
 Similarly, we define $\|w(f)\|_{\infty}=\max_{t \in \mathcal{T}, j \in \mathcal{N}_t}|w_j^t|$.
 We also write~$\|f\|_n$ for the empirical $L_2$ norm of~$f$, i.e., $\|f\|_n^2=\sum_{i=1}^n f^2(\bx_i)/n$.

 \textbf{Results}.
 The following theorem establishes non-asymptotic bounds on the prediction error, $\|\widehat{f}_k-f^*\|_n^2$, for $k=1,2,3$, comparing the predictive performance of our approach with that of an oracle, which chooses the best possible (data-dependent) coefficients~$w_j^t$ in the linear combination $\sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{N}_t}r_j^t(\bx)\,w_j^t$ under the imposed constraint on the attributes.
 We treat the attribute budget~$K$ as a user-supplied value rather than a parameter that we tune.
+We emphasize that we do not impose any assumptions on the method that was used to construct our tree ensemble.